 Guide to Electronic Pool Tester Use | Keep Your Water Clean & Safe

 If you have a swimming pool at your home, you surely already know the importance of having an effective system for testing your pool’s water quality.
 If you don’t test your water regularly (more about testing frequency below), you risk contamination with undesirable substances, general uncleanliness, and unsafe swimming conditions.
 While many pool owners use test strips, liquid test kits, or professional testing, we want to show you that there’s another way: the electronic pool tester.
-After you learn how to vacuum an above ground pool, you need to learn how to test and keep the water clean.
+After you learn how to vacuum an above ground pool, and get one of the quality vacuums for an inground or above ground pool that we reviewed, you need to learn how to test and keep the water clean.

 An electronic pool tester (sometimes referred to as a digital pool tester) is a device for testing your water with a much higher level of accuracy and simplicity than other testers can offer.
 Also, electronic testers often feature the ability to test for factors and contaminants that many manual pool water testing solutions do not, like salinity and total dissolved solids (TDS).

 Read on for our comprehensive guide on the benefits, usage, and other aspects of these clever devices!